bernardosan/bernardosan/README.md

 ### Hey 👋

-### ⚡ I'm a electrical engineer⚡ which develop mobile applications!
+### I develop android mobile applications!

 ### About me

+- I have a bachelor in Electrical Engineering.
+- My focus is on Kotlin android devolpment, since it has been broadly recommended by Google, but i stil know how to develop full java applications.
+- I'm currently learning flutter (IOS + Android) Development.
-- I develop some freelance android projects on fiverr (for educational reasons)
+- I've developed some freelance android projects on fiverr (for educational reasons)
 - I pass to much time with Kotlin LeetCode challenges
-- I kind like to play with OpenCV in Python.

 ### Contact me